Alumni Advisory Board

 Hetty BrownDirector Hetty (Green) Brown ‘79 earned her BS in Health and Physical Education from Lamar University.
 She is a retired teacher with 35 years of experience, teaching students with physical and mental disabilities, with the major part of her work on the elementary level.
 After retirement, she worked six years for a non-profit organization, the Southeast Texas Food Bank.
 While at the food bank, she worked as a Retail Store Liaison, which included working with 28 local food stores in seven counties, accepting food donations, scheduling pick-ups and arranging deliveries to local pantries for them to be distributed to needy homes in their community.
 Her volunteer service includes two years with the Food Bank before employment and twenty plus years as a spiritual counselor through her church at the Jefferson County Correctional Facility.
 She is a graduate of Beaumont Champions, a member of the Beaumont Localists, and a member of Beaumont Association of Retired Teachers.
 She is one of the administrators of a local Facebook page called Best Bites.
 This page supports local eateries by letting the community know through positive reviews, what these restaurants offer in hopes of generating more business for them, and it also helps boost our local economy.
 Best Bites has been active for six years and has over 18,000 members.
 She has been married to L.C.
 Brown, a Vietnam Veteran for thirty-three years, and has three adult children, and seven grandkids.

 Director Godwin "Gerard" Celestine '91, '96 has 30 years of experience with Motiva Refinery in Port Arthur, Texas.
 He currently serves as the Maintenance Support Manager.
 Gerard and his wife Tieraney live in the small community of Cheek outside of Beaumont.
-His community involvement includes CCD Youth Teacher at St. Mary’s Catholic Church in Fannett and a 30-year member with Young Mens Business League where is serving as 1st VP.
+His community involvement includes CCD Youth Teacher at St. Mary’s Catholic Church in Fannett and a 30+ year member with Young Mens Business League where he is serving as President.
 While attending LU, Gerard was a member of the Instrument Society of America, SGA, and Setzer Center Student Council.
 He and his wife enjoy tailgating and attending Lamar University Football games.

-Jared Boudreaux Director Charlee Chelette '18, '19 is the AVP of Marketing for Sabine Federal Credit Union.
-Charlee graduated Magna Cum Laude with a B.B.A. in Marketing and an M.B.A. from Lamar University.
+Jared Boudreaux Director Charlee Chelette '18, '19 is the Community Impact Officer at Neches Federal Credit Union.
+Charlee graduated Magna Cum Laude with a BBA in Marketing and an MBA from Lamar University.
 She is a Steering Committee member of the SETX Young Professionals Organization, member of Port Arthur's Young Emerging Leaders, member of Next Generation Orange County, Board Member of the Port Arthur Education Foundation, and is a Lamar University Dance Team Alumna.
 In 2020, Charlee was selected as a Southeast Texas Young Professionals 40 Under 40 honoree at the age of 24.
 Born and raised in Southeast Texas, she looks forward to the amazing years to come!

-Celine Do Director Celine Do '18, '22 is a HR Recruiter at Lamar University.
+Celine Do Director Celine Do '18, '22 is a HR Recruiter at Provost Umphrey Law Firm.
 She earned a BBA in management information systems and a MBA from Lamar University.
-Celine has been working at the university for over 4 years.
-She started at LU as a staff member in 2018 as an Academic Advisor in the Undergraduate Advising Center and in 2019 moved up to Academic Advisor Senior in the College of Business.
-Celine joined the HR Department in 2022.
 As a student, Celine was a member of the Student Advisory Council to the Dean for the College of Business, Association for Information Systems, and Lamar University Catholic Student Center.
-For the university, some of the things Celine participates in is serving as a campus advisor to multiple student organizations, a member of the First-Gen Forward Work Group, and a Professional Mentor for the First-Gen Cardinal Community.
-She was awarded the Dr. Melvin Brust Advisor of the Year in 2021 for her work with the Vietnamese Student Association.
 In the community, Celine is a volunteer for Altus Hospice and is involved in helping with the teens at her church at Teen ACTS Retreats.
 Additionally, Celine is a 2022 Leadership Beaumont graduate.
 She loves traveling and giving back to the university, community, and her church.

 Christopher Graham Director Christopher Graham '90 is a native of Beaumont.
 He has been employed for 30 years at ExxonMobil, beginning his career at the Beaumont Refinery right after graduation.
 While a student at LU, he was active in several organizations and served in leadership roles, including Sigma Nu Fraternity, Student Government Association, Blue Key National Honor Society, and an Orientation Peer Advisor.
 He graduated Summa Cum Laude and was the recipient of the Otho Plummer Scholarship Award, the C.W.
 Bingman Service Award, and was a finalist for the C. Robert Kemble Award.
 After graduation, he has remained a volunteer for Sigma Nu serving as an advisor to the LU chapter for 30 years, and has been a national volunteer for the last 17 years, including chairing the LU chapter's 50th and 60th anniversary celebrations.
 He has also assisted with the coordination of the All Greek Homecoming Reunion in 2006 and has served on the Lamar University Computer Science Industrial Advisory Board since 2008.
 Chris and his wife Amy (Huckaby) reside in Kingwood, TX with their son Nathaniel (Nate).